carkod/jobhub/README.md

 LOG
 ======
+- fix select boxes for meta cats
+- Add Ctrl + S for CVs and portfolio
 - add all fields for personal details
 - Add initial focus to AddNew.js
 - API authentication (require credentials for CORS connection)